shrayasr/learning-editors/EMACS.md

 * Very context understanding.
 Nice how it remembers that successive `ctrl k`s is the same block and yanks all of them together

 ## Botherations

 * Too much effort to type numeric arguments to commands `ctrl u 10 ctrl v`
+* Easier way to navigate the yank ring?

 ## Questions

 * What does the `a` in `ctrl a` mean?
 * Why suddenly to use `ctrl w` to delete a region?